A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

+in place of $[1+\Delta_\taue(m_\tau)]$, consistent with \Eref{eq:newDelta}.
+However, this correction to \Eref{eq:mtausq1} arises from the application of four $\Ke$ matrices as per \fref{fig:ActionOfK}, which may be thought of as two channels each containing two $\Ke$ matrices.
+In \fref{fig:ActionOfK} this may nominally be identified as one channel per participating preon, though in practice an arbitrary basis may be chosen across these channels and this anyway undergoes mixing during propagation due to the preon binding couplings (not shown).
+Indeed, because of this mixing, \fref{fig:ActionOfK} may likewise be considered to contain two such channels.
+In each case, the correction must be factorised across these two channels.

-This correction factor of $[1+\Delta_\taue(m_\tau)]^{-1}$ arises from the dilaton field and thus is insensitive to colour charge.
-In contrast, the calculation of $\theta_e$ is performed on a single channel of $\SU{3}_C$, and thus on a single channel of $\GLTR$.
-Recognising that the correction $\Delta_\taue(m_\tau)$ to particle mass arises from a symmetric sum over all nine channels of $\GLTR$, it consequently follows that the calculation of $\theta_e$ ``sees'' only one ninth of the total correction arising from the regauging of the dilaton field.
+Within each of these channels are a further nine subchannels corresponding to the nine entries in $\Ke$ identified with the nine basis elements of $\GLTR_C$.
+In contrast, the calculation of $\theta_e$ is performed on a single channel of $\SU{3}_C$, and thus on a single channel of $\GLTR_C$.
+It therefore follows that the calculation of $\theta_e$ must be performed with respect to only one ninth of the correction to $\Delta'_\taue(m_\tau)$, so as to deliver one ninth of the channel's total correction in each subchannel.